amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ![Screenshot of adding a new C# class](./media/ch4-getting-started/walkthrough-multicontainer-addmodel.png)

-   Replace the template with the following code:
+   Replace the content of the file with the following code:

    ```c#
    using System;